I began my career as a student journalist in 1965 after I secured a last minute place at Warwick University to read history and politics.

 In 1986 I went down to the Parliamentary lobby as Westminster Correspondent covering both Whitehall and Westminster.
 I won three awards for investigations – the most serious being the ” cash for questions” scandal which led to the bankruptcy of Ian Greer Associates, one of the country’s biggest lobbying companies and the resignations of two junior ministers, Neil Hamilton and Tim Smith, who have since left politics.In 1998 he also caused the first resignation of Peter Mandelson, over a secret undeclared £373,000 home loan given to him by fellow Treasury minister, Geoffrey Robinson.
 Mr Mandelson’s political career has since been stratospheric.

-I took voluntary redundancy from the Guardian in June 2009 but have remained in Parliament as Westminster Correspondent for Tribune and a freelance writer with articles appearing in the last four years in the Sunday Telegraph, Mail on Sunday,Guardian,Independent, the People IPPR Journal,The Journalist and British Journalism Review.
-On-line in the Guardian’s Comment is Free, politics.co.uk, p and have written a blog, Tory tracker, for Progress.
+I took voluntary redundancy from the Guardian in June 2009 but have remained in Parliament as Westminster Correspondent for Tribune and a freelance writer with articles appearing in the last nine years in the Sunday Telegraph, Mail on Sunday,Guardian,Independent, the People, Sunday Mirror, IPPR Journal,The Journalist and British Journalism Review.
+On-line in the Guardian’s Comment is Free, politics.co.uk, and have written a blog, Tory tracker, for Progress.
 I was also head of current affairs for two years at Raw Cut TV.

 And I am working freelance contributing to the Fire Brigades Union campaign to stop privatisation of emergency services and investigating the companies and people behind the privatisation and doing some research and articles for the Unite union on cuts.